Skip to content

 Hanuman's birth is narrated in various versions, but a common story revolves around a Vanara named Anjana who prayed to Shiva for a son.
 Pleased with her devotion, Shiva sent his divine power and blessing through Vayu, the wind god, into Anjana's womb.

-This unique conception has led to Hanuman being known as the son of Vayu.
+This unique conception has led to Lord Hanuman being known as the son of Vayu.
 Some also believe he is an incarnation of Shiva.
 While this belief is not universal among all Hindu traditions, Hanuman is widely revered as a perfected yogi, possessing eight siddhis, or "mystic perfections."

 These siddhis include the ability to become smaller than the smallest (anima), infinitely large (mahima), lighter than air (laghima), and to travel anywhere instantly (prapti).
 He also has the ability to achieve whatever he desires (prakamya), create or destroy anything at will (isitva), control the elements of nature (vasitva), and assume any form he wishes (kamavasayita).